United Way of Kershaw County and partner agencies honors its volunteers

 Our community and our United Way are blessed to have so many dedicated staff and volunteers.
-Below is a sampling of a few of our great successes in 2015 and some of the folks involved...
+Below is a sampling of a few of our great successes from the past year:

-* From Board Members to chili cookers, and from Day of Caring hands on help to Committee work, over 350 volunteers played a critical role in the above accomplishments.
+* From Board Members to chili cookers, and from Day of Caring hands on help to Committee work, our volunteers played a critical role in the above accomplishments!